Stage combat: Modern

 Starting in the mid-1960s, John Waller, a pioneer in the English historical European martial arts (HEMA) revival, was a fight director for stage and screen, and later a teacher of stage combat at London drama schools, with an emphasis on historical realism.
 Informal guilds of fight choreographers began to take shape in the 1970s with the establishment of The Society of British Fight Directors, 1969 to 1996.
 Training was established in the United States with the formation of the Society of American Fight Directors in 1977.

 Following this, further academies and associations worldwide have been established to uphold the craft, training and quality of work in the art-form of stage combat nationally and internationally, including: The British Academy Of Stage & Screen Combat (BASSC) and Fight Directors Canada (FDC) in 1993; the Society of Australian Fight Directors Inc. (SAFDi) in 1994; the Nordic Stage Fight Society (NSFS) and the New Zealand Stage Combat Society in 1995; the British Academy of Dramatic Combat (BADC, formerly known as The Society of British Fight Directors) in 1996; Art of Combat in 1997; New York Combat for Stage & Screen in 1999; Stage Combat Deutschland in 2004; and the Australian Stage Combat Association (ASCA) in 2010; The British Guild of Stage Combat in 2015.
 As of 2005, East 15 Acting School, London offered a B.A.
 (Hons) Degree in Acting & Stage Combat.
 Many of the societies offer certification programs for different weapons, which is used as an indicator about how much training an actor has had.
+During the early part of the Covid 19 Pandemic, several organizations made strides in distance/virtual training, including international virtual workshops.